 Have Eye Herpes?
 Here's How We Can Help.

 While there's no cure for eye herpes, certain treatments can prevent vision loss and help control future outbreaks.

 Early diagnosis and treatment — ideally within a 72 hour window — can help mitigate severe eye damage and significantly improve your symptoms.

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call Switalski Eye Care in Plano to promptly schedule your eye exam with Dr. Switalski.
+If you’re experiencing symptoms of eye herpes, call Switalski Eye Care in East Plano to promptly schedule your eye exam with Dr. Switalski.